utilyre/uvim/README.md

     null.register(null.builtins.formatting.stylua)
     ```

--   Check out [Debug Adapter Installation][adapters] for further information on
+-   Check out [the wiki][nvim-dap@wiki] for further information on setting up a
-    setting up a debug adapter and configuring it.
+    debug adapter and configuring it.

     ```lua
     -- settings/adapters.lua